helenclx/helenchong.dev/src/blog/posts/2025-09-05-eleventy-multilingual-blog.md

 ## Wrapping Up

 Making a multilingual blog has been a learning experience, both content- and technical-wise.
-However, I am happy to have made my own, as I am proud to be multilingual, thanks to my upbringing as a Malaysian Chinese person.
+However, I am happy to have made my own, as I am proud to be multilingual, thanks to my upbringing as a Chinese Malaysian.
 I had written about my experience with the World Wide Web, which English is the _lingua franca_ of, from the [perspective of a multilingual person](https://blog.helenchong.omg.lol/en/posts/2024-10-25-indieweb-carnival-multilingualism/) on my personal blog.

 You can check out my English-Simplified Chinese bilingual personal blog on [blog.helenchong.omg.lol](http://blog.helenchong.omg.lol/), and its source code on [my self-hosted Forgejo instance](https://git.helenchong.dev/helenchong/helenchong-blog).